Online Astronomy eText: Appendices

 Click on the image (below) or the NGC link (above) for more information

-M105 is a member of the Leo I galaxy group, which includes M95, M96, and a number of other galaxies, spread across a region about 40 million light years away.
-Note: the image previously posted here was, unfortunately, of one of those other galaxies, NGC 3384; this post shows a 6 arcmin wide view centered on the correct galaxy.
+M105 is a member of the Leo I galaxy group, which includes M95, M96 and a number of other galaxies scattered across a region about 40 million light years away.
+This post shows a 6 arcmin wide SDSS image centered on NGC 3379.

 M106 (=